jackakay/Discord-Bot/README.md

 ## Discord SelfBot
 Discord SelfBot made in c#.
 Code could be better but most of it was written when i was half asleep.
 ## Setup
-Create a txt file in the directory of the exe.
+Create a txt file in the directory of the exe called token.txt.
 Fill it in this format -

     Discord Token Here
     Colour here (red, blue, white or black for now)